-A former colleague holds complete conversations in his head with people with whom he is angry.
-He rarely speaks directly with the other person.
+Some people hold complete conversations in their minds with people with whom they are angry.
+Conflict averse people rarely speak directly with the other person.
 This anger in their mind continues to build because of the frustration they are experiencing.
 Yet they never let the other person know the degree to which they are frustrated and subsequently angry with them.

 The need for these individuals to avoid confrontation is so strong that he or she has a safe confrontation in their mind and feel that they have dealt with the issue.
 As you can imagine, this doesn't work—especially for the other person involved who doesn't even know that they are involved in the conversation.

 Are you guilty of holding mental conflicts and confrontations?

 Many people are uncomfortable when it comes to confrontation.
 You can understand the concept of having the conversation in your head; so you can plan out what you want to say and how you want to say it.
 Sometimes these mental conversations are enough to settle the issue, as you realize you are making too much out of a simple situation.

 Many of you know that you have spent hours lying in bed at night having conversations with people with whom you are angry and frustrated.
 Not only does this practice disrupt your sleep, your attitude, and your health, it never really resolves the issue, and this approach is also potentially damaging to your relationships.

-Don't get this advice wrong, you don't need to confront every action that other people take.
+Don't take this advice wrong, you don't need to confront every action that other people take.
 If you have the conversation once in your head, don't worry about it.
 If it comes back and you have it again, perhaps start thinking about holding a real conversation.
 Or, figure out what you are afraid of that you are avoiding an essential confrontational conversation.

 By the third in your head confrontation, you need to start planning how you will deal with the real confrontation because it looks as if you are going to need to have one.

 How to Hold a Real, Necessary Conflict or Confrontation